Test-driven development: Practices to avoid, or "anti-patterns"

+Comparison and demarcation

 TDD and ATDD

 Test-driven development is related to, but different from acceptance test–driven development (ATDD).
 TDD is primarily a developer's tool to help create well-written unit of code (function, class, or module) that correctly performs a set of operations.
 ATDD is a communication tool between the customer, developer, and tester to ensure that the requirements are well-defined.
 TDD requires test automation.
 ATDD does not, although automation helps with regression testing.
 Tests used in TDD can often be derived from ATDD tests, since the code units implement some portion of a requirement.
 ATDD tests should be readable by the customer.
 TDD tests do not need to be.

 TDD and BDD

 BDD (behavior-driven development) combines practices from TDD and from ATDD.

 It includes the practice of writing tests first, but focuses on tests which describe behavior, rather than tests which test a unit of implementation.
 Tools such as JBehave, Cucumber, Mspec and Specflow provide syntaxes which allow product owners, developers and test engineers to define together the behaviors which can then be translated into automated tests.